-We’ll go into the specifics of on-location podcast recording shortly.
+We’ll go into the specifics of event podcasting recording shortly.
 But for now, let’s briefly touch base on the current state of podcast production.
 And we’ll go out on a limb to say that most of it is taking place in a studio environment - whether it’s a remote recording, a live stream, or an in-person interview between two (or more) people.
 The point being that listeners rarely get to experience anything else.

 In other words, it could be time to leave the studio setting for something a bit more unique.
 Here’s everything you need to know when deciding if an on-location podcast recording is the right next step for your show…